drshahizan/HPDP/2425/project/p2/CrawlOps/Readme.md

 * ✅ **Python 3.8 – 3.11** (Recommended: Python 3.10)
 * ✅ **Java 11 (JDK)** installed and `JAVA_HOME` set
-* ✅ Download the zip file, extract it and open it in code editor application
+* ✅ Download the kafka + spark folder and open it in code editor application

 ---